-Again, the above questions are just a few examples.
-The DCHC MPO will need to decide the types of analyses to conduct based on things such as the availability of data and the measures it determines are most suitable for comparison purposes.
+Again, the above questions provide only a few examples.
+DCHC will need to decide the types of analyses to conduct based on things such as the availability of data and the measures it determines are most suitable for comparison purposes.

-• The recently completed Environmental Justice (EJ) Report is an extremely well-written and comprehensive document that will provide a solid foundation for the DCHC MPO as it moves forward with addressing EJ concerns and conducting EJ analyses.
+• The recently completed Environmental Justice (EJ) Report is an extremely well-written and comprehensive document that will provide a solid foundation for the MPO as it moves forward with addressing EJ concerns and conducting EJ analyses.